KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Strips non-fundamental aspects while essence remains oriented toward Source.
 Returns to **Aion** through the **L5 Theonic gate**
 as **essence fulfilled** —
-completion of the full acclivous centropic arc.
+completion of the full acclivous centropic arc at Aion.
-Eligible for further trans-structural saturation into **Zenon**.
+Reaches Aion's stillness as centropic completion;
+does not, by subtraction alone, cross into **Zenon**.
+Zenonic saturation requires the further integrative synthesis
+that neti‑neti as subtractive method
+cannot structurally perform (see §5.9).

 **The entropic path.**
 When the practice frames the self itself —